stop 1 – John Prew house

 The Olmsted Brothers were very detailed about which tree species to plant where but it is hard to know if these details were followed.
 In 1915 it is known that 200 trees were planted in the park.
 Some of these trees along Main Street are from that era.

 After the Olmsted style park started drifting away, many baseball fields filled the void.
 There is also a basketball court.

 After two harsh floods in the 1930s in Holyoke, the Corps of Engineers designed the implemented a flood control plan.
 That plan included four pumping station in case of another large floor and one of those pumping stations is in the Springdale Park.
-Also the plan included a system of walls and one levee.
-The levee is clearly here in this park and is still in great.
+Also the plan included a system of walls and one dike.
+The dike is clearly here in this park and is still in great.
 The trees that parallel this dike were most likely planted in 1941 when the system was made.
 There was a previous dike system put in place in 1927 but it was breached by the floods of the 1930s.

 stop 7 – Connecticut River

 The Connecticut River is the longest river in New England.
 Across the river at this point is Chicopee.
 The river is very bland at this point since the banks are straight and the river is placid.

 The Springdale Pumping Station is just one of 5 in Holyoke.
 These are to pump water out of the flooded fields.
 This was put in place in 1941 as part of the flood control plan.